 Just click on “edit” and it would bring up a date and time format for you.

 Done!
-Well let me show you how a “scheduled” post look like on your WordPress Dashboard.
+Well, let me show you how a “scheduled” post looks like on your WordPress Dashboard.

 See?
 There it’s saying clearly that the post is scheduled, hence?
 Mission Accomplished!